-Jefferson County grand jury hands out indictments.
+Sexual assaults, drugs charges lowlight Jefferson County grand jury indictments.
 Read the names & charges. - Port Arthur News

-Jefferson County grand jury hands out indictments.
+Sexual assaults, drugs charges lowlight Jefferson County grand jury indictments.
 Read the names & charges.

 Drunken driving offenses and drug charges are among this week’s list of indictments handed down by a Jefferson County grand jury.